wayneIBM/vpc-on-classic/about-vpc-is.md

 # About Virtual Private Cloud
 {: #about}

-{{site.data.keyword.cloud}} Virtual Private Cloud (VPC) allows you to create your own space in IBM Cloud, to run an isolated environment within the public cloud.
+{{site.data.keyword.cloud}} Virtual Private Cloud (VPC) allows you to create your own space in the IBM Cloud, to run an isolated environment within the public cloud.
 VPC gives you the security of a private cloud, with the agility and ease of a public cloud.

 You can manage network services and launch instances as needed to support your mission-critical, cloud-tolerant, and cloud-native applications.
 Key features available: